slarmoo/.github/profile/javascript/debuggingJavascript/debuggingJavascript.md

 ![JavaScript console debugging](javascriptDebugConsole.jpg)

-You can use the debugger console window to inspect variables without using the console.log function from your code.
+You can use the debugger console window to inspect variables without using the `console.log` function from your code.
 For example, if you type varCount in the console window it will print out the current value of varCount.
 You can also execute JavaScript directly in the console window.
 For example, if you type `varCount = 50` and press `Enter` it will change the current value of varCount.

 ![JavaScript console debugging variables](javascriptDebugConsoleVars.jpg)

 ## Browser debugging

-Console.log debugging is great for times when you just need to quickly see what is going on in your code, but to really understand the code as it executes you want to use the full capabilities of the browser's debugger.
+`console.log` debugging is great for times when you just need to quickly see what is going on in your code, but to really understand the code as it executes you want to use the full capabilities of the browser's debugger.

-Using the same setup we used for console.log debugging, open up Chrome's browser debugger, but this time select the source tab.
+Using the same setup we used for `console.log` debugging, open up Chrome's browser debugger, but this time select the source tab.
 This will display the source files that comprise the currently rendered content.

 ![JavaScript source debugging](javascriptDebugSource.jpg)